 Why Lab Diamonds Will Never be Cheap to Manufacture

 - There is a well-known speed limit as to how fast a diamond crystal can be grown.
-If you 'turn it up to 11' to try to grow a diamond faster, the diamonds grown will have fractures in the crystal resulting in low-clarity, low-value diamond gemstones.
-The growth speed limit will not change no matter how large the grown diamond industry becomes in the decades ahead.
+If you try to grow a diamond faster, the diamonds will have fractures in the crystal resulting in low-clarity.
+Hot, fast growth also produces more voids in the crystal structure which results in brown, yellow, and gray undertones.

 - The process to grow diamonds is one of the most difficult and precise manufacturing techniques ever achieved by humankind.
 The operation and care of diamond growth equipment takes PhDs and highly skilled technicians.
 Each diamond production machine ranges from approximately $250k to over $1 million dollars.

 Large, high quality lab diamonds require that CVD and HPHT machines run for several weeks or months non-stop while there is still a high failure rate.
 That means significant opportunity and operational costs for growers that keep the cost of lab diamonds

 Lastly, it is far cheaper to mine diamonds that you would think.
 De Beers self-reported costs to mine diamonds was $104 per carat (for rough diamonds).
 It is Ada Diamonds' position that the marginal cost to grow each diamond in a laboratory will always be greater than the cost for De Beers and other mining operations to dig diamonds out of the Earth, and the costs to cut, polish, and grade diamonds is exactly the same, regardless of the origin: grown or mined.